Permits & Reservations

 NPS Photo

-For a permit application or for questions about any of these processes, please call Little Rock Central High School NHS at 501-374-1957.
+For questions about any of these processes, please call Little Rock Central High School NHS at 501-515-9603.

 Special Use Permits

-At Little Rock Central High School NHS, certain activities require a special use permit.
-A special use permit must be issued by the office of the superintendent before a special event can take place on federal lands within the historic site.
-Requests for an early opening or late closing of facilities are considered special events.
+A special use permit must be issued by the Office of the Superintendent before a special event can take place on federal lands within Little Rock Central High School NHS.
 Permits for special events will be issued pursuant to standards established in Directors Order and Reference Manual 53 and 36 CFR.
-You must submit an application with any applicable fees and receive authorization in advance of your event from the Office of the Superintendent; an application for a special use permit received in writing by the superintendent at least four business days before the event.
-These regulations are enacted to ensure the protection of historic site resources, prevent interference with interpretive or other NPS sponsored programs or activities and reduce conflicts with other visitors.
+You must submit an application with any applicable fees and receive authorization in advance of your event from the Office of the Superintendent; an application for a special use permit must be received in writing by the Superintendent at least ten business days before the event.

 • a sports event, pageant, regatta, public spectator attraction, entertainment, ceremony, and similar event